x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 - **Messages for priority accounts are delayed or rejected**: This type of system policy can be edited in two methods.
 For detailed information, see [First method](#first-method) and [Second method](#second-method).
 - **Messages for normal accounts are delayed**: This type of system policy can be edited in the procedure identical to the one implemented for the type **Messages for priority accounts are delayed or rejected**.
 See [First method](#first-method).

-There are two methods by which a user can edit the policy for a **system** alert type.
+There are two methods by which a user can edit the policy for the **system** alert type.

 ##### First method